ertelek/gitcrumbs/README.md

 # 1) Prepares an SQLite DB and config file in .git/gitcrumbs/ to track file changes
 gitcrumbs init

-# 2) Start the tracker: it checks your files for new changes every `scan-interval` seconds, but snapshots only when the changes have stayed for some time (snapshot-after).
+# 2) Start the tracker: it watches your files for new changes, but snapshots only when the changes have stayed for some time (snapshot-after).
 Ctrl-C to stop
 gitcrumbs track
 # or
-gitcrumbs track --scan-interval 30 --snapshot-after 90
+gitcrumbs track --snapshot-after 90

 # 3) See what has been captured.
 Shows you snapshot IDs and when they were taken
 gitcrumbs timeline